Nineta Barbulescu: Early Career (1992–2012)

-Bărbulescu started her career in 1992 at the Ministry of Foreign Affairs (former Euro Atlantic Centre) in Bucharest.
-A year later she was appointed Chief of Cabinet at the Office of the Chamber of Deputies Speaker, a position held until 1997.
+Bărbulescu started her career in 1992, at the Ministry of Foreign Affairs (former Euro Atlantic Centre) in Bucharest.
+A year later, she was appointed Chief of Cabinet at the Office of the Chamber of Deputies Speaker, a position held until 1997.
 Between 1997 and 1999 respectively, she served as First Secretary of the Public International Law Directorate within the Ministry of Foreign Affairs.
-During the same period, she served as senior expert at the NATO & Non-Proliferation Directorate within the Ministry of Foreign Affairs.
+During the same period, she served as senior expert at the NATO and Non-Proliferation Directorate within the Ministry of Foreign Affairs.

-In 2000 she was appointed deputy director for NATO and Strategic Issues Department and the MFA representative to the Inter-Agency Council for Arms and Dual Use Export Controls.
+In 2000, she was appointed deputy director for NATO and Strategic Issues Department and the MFA representative to the Inter-Agency Council for Arms and Dual Use Export Controls.

 Between 2001 and 2005, Bărbulescu was appointed State Secretary, President of the National Agency for Arms Export Controls (formerly ANCEX) and Head of the National Authority for the Chemical Weapons Convention implementation in Romania.

 In 2002, the President of Romania awarded Bărbulescu the National Order of Merit for her work towards the national foreign policy, involving NATO and the Treaty on the Non-Proliferation of Nuclear Weapons Directorate in MFA.

 In 2010, Bărbulescu was awarded the diplomatic attaché Minister Plenipotentiary for her work at the Ministry of Foreign Affairs.
-Following years (2011–2012) Nineta was Chair of the Hague Code of Conduct against Ballistic Missile Proliferation, Vienna.
+Following years (2011–2012), Nineta was Chair of the Hague Code of Conduct against Ballistic Missile Proliferation, Vienna.
 In 2012, she also was Romanian Sous-Sherpa at the Seoul Nuclear Security Summit.

-During 2007–2013 she served as Director for OSCE, Asymmetrical Risks, Non Proliferation, and the Combating Terrorism Directorate within the Ministry of Foreign Affairs.
-Cumulative (2010–2012), she also served as Director for Human Rights and Council of Europe Directorate.
-Bărbulescu managed a range of security related issues such as non-proliferation, disarmament, hard security topics, counter-proliferation, conventional arms topics (including small arms, light weapons (SALW) and ammunition), arms control (CFE, Open Sky, Vienna Document 1999), policies in export controls, human rights and rights of persons belonging to minorities, OSCE, and Council of Europe.
+Over the period of 2007–2013, she served as Director for OSCE, Asymmetrical Risks, Non Proliferation, and the Combating Terrorism Directorate within the Ministry of Foreign Affairs.
+Cumulative (2010–2012), she also served as Director for Human Rights and the Council of Europe Directorate.
+Bărbulescu managed a range of security related issues such as non-proliferation, disarmament, counter-proliferation, conventional arms (including small arms, light weapons (SALW) and ammunition), arms control (CFE, Open Sky, Vienna Document 1999), policies in export controls, human rights and rights of persons belonging to minorities, OSCE, and Council of Europe.

-Between 2010 and 2014 she also served as Member, Vice-chair, and Chair of the Confidentiality Commission of the Organisation for the Prohibition of Chemical Weapons.
+Between 2010 and 2014, she also served as Member, Vice-chair, and Chair of the Confidentiality Commission of the Organisation for the Prohibition of Chemical Weapons.
 She was re-elected for her third consecutive term by the Conference of States Parties (CSP) to the Chemical Weapons Convention as Member of the OPCW Confidentiality Commission.
+During HE Bărbulescu's tenure as official of OPCW, the 2013 Nobel Prize was awarded to the Organisation for the Prohibition of Chemical Weapons in The Hague.

 After being appointed Director General for Export Controls in January 2013 (within the Ministry of Foreign Affairs), she initiated a package of amendments to the Romanian Arms Export Controls Law (currently in force).